ohbm/hackathon2020/.github/ISSUE_TEMPLATE/handbooks/helpdesk_role.md

 #### Profile

 A helpdesk member is a member of the open science neuroimaging community who:
 -   has some technical expertise
 -   feels comfortable listening to attendees' questions, direct them to existing resources and share answers as needed

 #### Expectations

-1. Help develop and maintain a welcoming environment at the OHBM Brainhack 2.
+1. Help develop and maintain a welcoming environment at the OHBM Brainhack
-3.
+2. Help attendees to set up anything needed before a given traintrack session
+3. Help attendees troubleshoot issues that might prevent their hacking project from making progress.

 #### Estimated time